luhilions/wdp-f17-emgu10/README.md

-Date:10/10
+Date:10/27
-Project Title: CSS Table Styling
+Project Title: More CSS

-Date:10/10
-Project Title:CSS Box Model

-Date:10/10
+Date:10/27
-Project Title:CSS Layout
+Project Title:Special Characters

+Mrs. Eloe: About project12, my background picture is a gray picture, my background is light yellow.
+I don't want to confuse you when you see the gray.
+Thank you!

 Emma Gu Block2